Event Streaming is not Event Sourcing!

-I’m not a HackerNews or Reddit type of guy.
-I don’t have enough time to waste on them.
+I usually don’t try to fight the HackerNews or Reddit opinions.
 That said, I cannot deny that they’re powerful platforms.
 The heated rants can create a significant impact on the community.
 Rants around Event Sourcing are appear from time to time.
 The leitmotiv is “Don’t Let the Internet Dupe You, Event Sourcing is Hard” article.

 This article has some valid points, but those points are not about Event Sourcing.
 What’s expressed in the article is not Event Sourcing.
 It describes Event Streaming or, in general, Event-Driven design issues.